modkin/Ingress-IITC-Multi-Export/README.md

 As formats we currently got: GPX, CSV and export for Maxfield

-(check out http://www.ingress-maxfield.com/ for information abour Maxfield)
+(check out http://www.ingress-maxfield.com/ for information about Maxfield)

 ## Requirements
 IITC needs to be installed.
-See this page for information: http://iitc.jonatkins.com/ Additonally the "Bookmarks for maps and portals" and "Keys" plugin are needed for full functionality but the plugin also runs without them
+See this page for information: http://iitc.jonatkins.com/

+Additionally the "Bookmarks for maps and portals" and "Keys" plugin are needed for full functionality but the plugin also runs without them

 ## Install
 For installation just click on this link: